 Reverend Joyce McDonald

+Reverend Joyce McDonald (b.
+1951; Brooklyn, New York) lives and works in Brooklyn.
 As a teenager, she performed at the Apollo Theater in the girl group The Primettes.
 After her HIV diagnosis in 1995, and a long battle with addiction, McDonald was ordained as a minister at the Church of the Open Door in 2009.
 She uses her own struggles to drive her work as an artist, activist, advocate, and “spiritual nurse.”
 Through her art and ministry, McDonald shares her contagious joy and love and inspires women to get in touch with their inner beauty and dignity.
 She uses sculpture, painting, poetry, and song to help people find healing.
 Her work as an activist and advocate includes founding an HIV awareness and creative arts group for young girls and teens, working with women in shelters and hospitals, writing letters to incarcerated women, coordinating her church's AIDS ministry, and serving as assistant director of its children's choir.
 She is also an active artist-member of Visual AIDS.
-McDonald is the proud mother of two daughters and has two sons-in-law, twelve grandchildren, and seven great-grandchildren.

 Works